 Holyoake’s view of secularism was thus much akin to modern definitions of humanism and is broader than just atheism.
 Holyoake himself regarded the term atheism as too negative; he was looking for something more positive and fulfilling.

 Holyoake continued to lecture throughout the country and as time passed his views began to mellow.
-By the late 1850s his leadership of the secularist movement was being challenged by the younger, energetic Charles Bradlaugh who was more eloquent, more radical and a better organiser.
+By the late 1850s his leadership of the secularist movement was being challenged by the younger, energetic Charles Bradlaugh who was more eloquent, more radical, and a better organiser.
 Apart from this Holyoake had modified his view of Christianity, was to be increasingly impressed by the work of Christian socialists, and had lost the militant edge which had characterised his early days.

-In 1858 Bradlaugh was elected president of the London Secular Society, but divisions arose in 1877 when Holyoake opposed Bradlaugh and Besant’s publication of Fruits of Philosophy, and helped found the British Secular Union as a rival to the National Secular Society.
+In 1858 Bradlaugh was elected president of the London Secular Society, but divisions arose in 1877 when Holyoake opposed Bradlaugh and Besant’s publication of Fruits of Philosophy, and helped to found the British Secular Union as a rival to the National Secular Society.

 Holyoake later rejoined the National Secular Society after Bradlaugh’s death and the demise of the British Secular Union.
 In his later years he also took a zealous part in the foundation of the Rationalist Press Association (RPA) of which he was the first Chairman.